ofgulban/segmentator/README.md

 # Segmentator (work in progress)
 Segmentator is an open-source package for multi-dimensional data exploration and segmentation purposes.
 This application is mainly developed for magnetic resonance imaging (MRI) brain data.

-The goal is to provide a complementary tool to the already available tissue segmentation methods (to the best of out knowledge) in other softwares (FSL, Freesurfer, SPM, Brainvoyager, ITK-Snap).
+The goal is to provide a complementary tool to the already available tissue segmentation methods (to the best of our knowledge) in other softwares (FSL, Freesurfer, SPM, Brainvoyager, ITK-Snap).

 This application is based the following work: